 Whence the ideas for writing historical romances

-Years ago, in the course of some research, I stumbled upon a brief account of Napoleon’s edict to arrest all Englishmen between the ages of 18 and 80 found on French soil, in May of 1803.
+Years ago in the course of some research, I stumbled upon a brief account of Napoleon’s edict to arrest all Englishmen between the ages of 18 and 80 found on French soil in May of 1803.
 This was his response to the English Parliament’s declaration of war when the terms of the Treaty of Amiens failed.
-During the short-lived truce, many of the English aristocracy and upper classes had flocked to the continent, particularly France, after being pent up in England by the long war.
-For all their centuries of war and contention, France and England had many ties—property ownership, trade, and family relationships.
+During the short-lived truce many members of the English aristocracy and upper classes flocked to the continent, particularly France, after being pent up in England by the long war.
+For all their centuries of war and contention France and England had many ties—property ownership, trade, and family relationships.
 Few in England had expected the treaty to last.
 It was more of a breathing space on both sides.
-England knew there would be no peace in Europe as long as Napoleon was in power, and of course, Napoleon had made no secret of his determination to invade England.
-Knowing all this, the government officials whose responsibilities included obtaining information about the French government and military organization, had a limited time to arrange for funding ‘agents-in-place’ within France.
-That said, and resting on the fact that England truly did have a network of informants, who can say that an effort to fund that network was not made?
-And hence, St. Clair’s mission to France was born.
-Of course, he had to have a lovely lady to complicate matters, and Angel’s half-French parentage seemed a helpful circumstance.
+England knew there would be no peace in Europe as long as Napoleon was in power, and Napoleon had made no secret of his determination to invade England.
+Knowing all this, the government officials whose responsibilities included obtaining information about the French political and military organizations, had a limited time to arrange for funding ‘agents-in-place’ within France.
+That said, and given the fact that England truly did have a network of informants, who can say that an effort to fund that network wasn’t made?
+And thusly, “An Angel for St. Clair" was born.

-I freely admit I’m hooked on history, so there was never any question in my mind that I would go on writing historical fiction.
-The differences in the culture, language and way of life people experienced during other ages continue to fascinate and delight.
+The differences in the culture, language and way of life people experienced during other ages both fascinates and delights me.
 Imagination can take you to so many different times and places.
 Every story involves you in the lives of men and women of another world who have their own problems to resolve.
-And yet they aren’t unlike you and me.
+And yet they were much like you and me.
 Women in bygone times had to cope with husbands, children, illness, and loss just as we do today.
 Men struggled to provide for and protect their loved ones.
-Indeed, some things haven’t changed at all—a truly sad commentary on our civilization.
 Society still has to deal with stalkers, abusive spouses, crippled and orphaned children, misuse of the environment, and men’s greedy exploitation of those less able or fortunate.

 In “A Love Laid Bare” Frances struggles with the deep gulf between her desire to act, and be viewed, as a confident, intelligent adult, and the role her husband—and society expect her to play.
 Her life experiences make it difficult for her to be content with tending house, subservient to her husband’s wishes.
 She fought to survive and the self-confidence so hard-won is now a vital part of her.
 Yet she loves Richard, and their little daughter.
 It’s up to her to forge a new kind of relationship between a man rooted in the hide-bound mores of the times and an independent woman.